icp4a/bai-emitter-samples/README.md

 ## Event Streams

-IBM Business Automation Insights Kubernetes version allows you to run the IBM Event Streams Kafka implementation and its registry.
+In Kubernetes deployment mode, IBM Business Automation Insights allows you to run the IBM Event Streams Kafka implementation and its registry.

-This is the easiest way to run this sample with IBM Event Streams.
+This is how you run this sample with IBM Event Streams.

 ### Avro schema example